harmishhk/docker-stations/README.md

 Docker Station
 ======
-The `Docker Station` is a boilerplate project to create a local development environment for running [Node.js](http://nodejs.org/) applications under [nginx](http://nginx.org/) in [Docker](https://www.docker.com/) containers - all hosted on [Vagrant](https://www.vagrantup.com/) virtual machines, therefore ready-to-use on Mac OS X.
+The `Docker Station` is a boilerplate project to create a local development environment for running  [Docker](https://www.docker.com/) containers - all hosted on [Vagrant](https://www.vagrantup.com/) virtual machine (Ubuntu 14.04), therefore ready-to-use.

 **Before we start ...**
 It's still early in the project - there might be bugs and lots of stuff to improve - anyway it's a start.
 Let me know if you you find something, just hammer the issues section.